DHRI-Curriculum/Data-and-Ethics/lessons.md

 # Stages of Data: Processed/Transformed

-XML: Or eXstensible Markup Language, uses a nested structure, where the "tags" like <Cat> contain other tags inside them, like <firstName>.
+**XML:** Or eXstensible Markup Language, uses a nested structure, where the "tags" like <Cat> contain other tags inside them, like <firstName>.
 This format is good for organizing the layout of a document in a tree-like format, just like HTML, where we want to nest elements like a sentence within a paragraph, for example.
 XML does not carry any information about how to be displayed and can be used in a variety of presentation scenarios.
-**XML**

 ```xml
 <Cats>